How to Paint Over Semi Gloss: A Comprehensive Guide

 How long should I wait before applying a second coat?

-Typically, you should wait at least 2-4 hours for the first coat to dry completely, but always check the paint manufacturer’s instructions for specific drying times.
+Waiting at least 2-4 hours for the first coat to dry completely is a good rule of thumb, but checking the paint manufacturer’s instructions for specific drying times is always wise.

 What should I do if I notice streaks or imperfections after painting?

-Yes, if you notice streaks, you can lightly sand the area once dry and apply an additional coat of paint for a smoother finish.
+If streaks appear, lightly sand the area once it’s dry and then apply an additional coat of paint for a smoother finish.

 Is it necessary to use a primer when painting over semi-gloss?

-Yes, if you’re changing colors significantly or painting over a very glossy surface, using a primer can enhance adhesion and improve the final appearance.
+Using a primer is beneficial when changing colors significantly or painting over a very glossy surface, as it helps with adhesion and enhances the final look.